giedrebi/BIT_PROJECTS/README.md

 ### Author

-This project was created by [Giedre Bielske](https://giedrebi.github.io/)
+This project was created by me [Giedre Bielske](https://giedrebi.github.io/)

 As well, you can find me in [LinkedIn](https://www.linkedin.com/in/giedr%C4%97-bielsk%C4%97-1a8996107/)